juanpc2018/Windows-Endless-Nightmare/README.md

 if you have OEM. </p>

 if you have RETAIL, the Nightmare Continues. </p>
+if you have OEM, you need the perfect installer .iso  </br>
+usually old machines like HP Stream 7 requires a OEM iso with Bing </br>
+that iso does Not have the Upgrade problem of the Retail ISO </p>

 RETAIL comes with a CARD, and the Activation Printed. </br>
 IF you have multiple PCs with RETAIL version,  </br>